Filocafé

 - December 19:

--Understanding history with Kant (tribute on his tercentenary).
-To celebrate the tercentenary of one of the greatest philosophers, we will dedicate the last session of the year to reflect on the fundamental questions of the meaning of history: is progress in history possible?
+- Understanding History with Kant (tribute on his tercentenary).
+To celebrate the tercentenary of one of the greatest philosophers, we will dedicate the final session of the year to reflecting on the fundamental questions of the meaning of history: Is progress in history possible?
 What can we do to facilitate this progress?
 How important is reason?
-To address these issues we will rely on two wonderful, very brief works that our 2nd year high school students read: "What is the Enlightenment" and " The Idea of a Universal History with a Cosmopolitan Purpose".
+To address these issues, we will draw on two wonderful, very short works read by our 2nd-year high school students: "What is the Enlightenment" and " The Idea of a Universal History with a Cosmopolitan Purpose."

 Programming planned for the second quarterPlease note that this is only a guideline forecast, but may vary as the quarter progresses.